Are You Weighing a Business Credit Line vs Loan? Wondering Just What You’re Getting Yourself Into?

 Lines usually offer lower rates, per Bankrate card rates average 13% while lines average 4%.

 Most of them report to the consumer credit reporting agencies.
-They all need a personal guarantee from you.
 You can get approval normally for one card max as they stop approving you when you have two or more inquiries on your report.

 Most credit card companies feature business credit cards including Capital One, Chase, and American Express.
 These have rates similar to consumer rates and limits are also similar.
 Some report to the consumer reporting agencies, some report to the business bureaus.